jermason95/Data-Certification-and-Quality-Improvement/README.md

 #### Setup
-now given taking a model and scaling out had to build a workflow model. technical documention. and shell scripts. (add pictures. driver loop) lkp table.alter relations on powerbi loop in terms. etc.

-scaling out---shell scripts needed to optimize workflow as new systems added-documentation technical
+Given I was tasked to scale out the data quality model from one software to ultimately all datasets at Barings, first it was crucial to setup the standard operating procedure/workflow.
+This included providing technical documention of the coding procedure (i.e. shell scripts of the drivers and loops) and updating the lkp tables and relationships in powerbi for optimal scalability.

+Here is an outline of the designed workflow
 ![image](https://user-images.githubusercontent.com/85593608/121294851-12d09b00-c8bc-11eb-8acf-791306d07253.png)

 #### 1. What does the data look like?
-    Having the correct terminolgy is the first key to having an accurate, and more importantly useful, dataset
+    Having the correct terminolgy is the first key to having an accurate, and more importantly useful data

-Barings adopted the data profiling tool Collibra, which will let users know where they should go to consume data and exactly what that data means.
+In a company that holds over 25,000 assets and stores data on companies, clients, properties, indexes, and countries, ensuring everyone is on the same page about what a term means is crucial.
+Especially what it means in a relational contex.To solve this problem, I worked with the Data Steward team to learn the data profiling tool Collibra, to upload important information on the data we are checking for data quality.
+This will ensure users know where they should go to consume data and exactly what that data means.
-This includes:
+This includes: definitions, domains, data owners, responsible data stewards, etc.
-definitions
-domains
-data owners
-reposible data steward etc

  ![image](https://user-images.githubusercontent.com/85593608/121295233-af933880-c8bc-11eb-929b-9bca7a71ed57.png)

-In a company that holds over 25,000 assets and stores data on companies, clients, properties, etc. across eight different software- requires that everyone is on the same page about what a term means, especially what it means in a relational contex.

- This is often a process of discovery to identify competing sources of the truth, analysis of the data to determine overlap, and decision-making with Data Owners to identify a single source of truth if there are multiple potential sources.

-2. •	How did the data get there? (data lineage) establish Workflows
+2. •	How did the data get there? (data lineage)
-        ○ Audit Trail
+	For any big enterprise, finding where you data is can be a daunting task

+In order to ensure a dataset is used properly knowing how to easily access your data is crucial.
+Not only from a business decision making standpoint, but to ensure that an audit trail can be followed to comply with government regulation.
+Many times datasets overlap, so is crucial to have a sorce of truth in discrepancies.
+Without a source of truth admins are at a much high risk to report inaccurate data, which negatively impacts business decisions

+Through our data matching we were able to identity which database, application, file, table, and even column name all of the fields.

-Location Alignment identifcation
+Location Alignment Identifcation:
-correlation how well matches.
-Data Matching

 ![image](https://user-images.githubusercontent.com/85593608/121295111-82468a80-c8bc-11eb-9c35-e6e49b5d4c09.png)

+Data Match Correlation:

 ![image](https://user-images.githubusercontent.com/85593608/121295172-968a8780-c8bc-11eb-9f8a-ad7aa49863c9.png)

-•
-•	Data lineage traces data back to original sources through source to target mappings.
-This capability automatically parses the code used to move and store data to inform users where their data came from.
-This information is especially useful when investigating root causes for data quality problems.

-which database, application, or file contains the right informatio